lostleaf/articles/20221013numba_aroon/article-en.md

 ## Data and Parameters

-First, we generate a HLC DataFrame of length 50,000 through a random walk to simulate the trend of a certain commodity.
+First, we generate a HLC candlestick DataFrame of length 50,000 through a random walk to simulate the trend of an arbitrary commodity.

 We set the lookback window `n=200`: